-Point of Uncertainty - A point of uncertainty occurs in the data stream when there is more than one schema component that might occur at that point bosed on passing up to that point
+Point of Uncertainty - A point of uncertainty occurs in the data stream when there is more than one schema component that might occur at that point.

 Representation property - A format property that is used to describe a physical characteristic of a component.
 Such a property will apply to one or more grammar regions of the component.
 See also non-representation property.